 HQ: Did the scholarship impact you beyond the financial?

 KS: The scholarship did impact me beyond the financial benefit.
-It also includes a national SWE membership, which allows me to attend conferences at a reduced cost, as well as apply to the scholarship application for the upcoming years.
+It also includes a K-12 Outreach resources for SWE members, which allows me to attend conferences at a reduced cost, as well as apply to the scholarship application for the upcoming years.

 HQ: What if you hadn’t received the SWE scholarship?